 - Chemical equations

-Stoichiometric coefficient or stoichiometric number is the number of molecules that participate in the reaction.
-If you look at any balanced reaction you will notice that there are an equal number of elements on both sides of the equation.
+The stoichiometric coefficient or stoichiometric number is the number of molecules that participate in the reaction.
+If you look at any balanced reaction, you can notice that there are an equal number of elements on both sides of the equation.
 The stoichiometric coefficient is basically the number present in front of atoms, molecules or ions.

 Stoichiometric coefficients can be fractions as well as whole numbers.
 In essence, the coefficients help us to establish the mole ratio between reactants and products.